HZcohort/DiNetxify/docs/md/3d_analysis.md

 - **min_interval_days**, **max_interval_days** – these define the time window for considering temporal relationships.
 As defined earlier, here we’ve left them at 0 and infinity which means we include all occurrences and do not impose a maximum gap.
 If you wanted to only consider, say, disease pairs where events occur within 5 years of each other, you could set `max_interval_days=1825` (approximately 5*365).
 - **force** – similar to earlier methods, if False it will not recompute pairs if they were already computed before for this data object (to avoid unnecessary re-processing).
 Use True to force regeneration.

 The result `pair_data` (if returned, or it might store internally and return None – consult the actual function’s behavior) would contain information about each disease pair found in each person’s data.
-Typically, however, you won’t directly use this raw list; instead, the subsequent function `comorbidity_strength()` will use the `data` object which now has the disease pair info to calculate metrics.
+Typically, however, you won’t directly use this raw list; instead, the subsequent function `comorbidity_strength()` will use the `pair_data` object which now has the disease pair info to calculate metrics.

 > Note: In the one-step pipeline, disease_pair generation is handled internally; here we are making it explicit